Ukraine is exploring the possibility of recruiting retired NATO fighter pilots to supplement the country’s beleaguered air force.

 The pair say they will propose legislation in September to legally formalise a security agreement reached between the White House and Kyiv in July.

-Also discussed was the prospect of economic cooperation agreement between the USA and Ukraine covering the export of strategic minerals, including several critical to defence and aerospace manufacturing.
+Also discussed was the prospect of an economic cooperation agreement between the USA and Ukraine covering the export of strategic minerals, including several critical to defence and aerospace manufacturing.
 These include lithium, titanium and other rare-earth metals that are found in Ukraine.

 “An agreement with Ukraine in this area would make the US less dependent on foreign adversaries for rare-earth minerals,” Blumenthal and Graham say.